Photo: Students in the Appliance Service Technician program at Herzing College Toronto

 Plumbing, electrical, HVAC...they all get plenty of attention and interest.
 But somehow appliance repair flies under the radar.

-The truth is, this industry is really growing fast in Canada.
-There is a serious shortage of appliance service technicians, and strong demand for people with the latest technical skills.
+The fact is this industry is really growing fast in Canada.
+There is a serious shortage of appliance service technicians and strong demand for people with the latest technical skills.

 Appliances are more sophisticated than ever before.
 Technicians need very sharp diagnostic and electronic skills to service the newer units.

 There aren’t enough well-trained techs to go around—hence the high demand.
-This is just one of many good reasons to become an appliance service technician.
+This is just one of many reasons appliance service technician is a smart career choice.
 Here are a whole lot more.

 No apprenticeship needed – get straight to work

-In Ontario, many skilled trades are regulated.
-That means you must fulfill specific training, apprenticeship, and testing requirements to legally work in the field.
+Many skilled trades in Ontario are regulated.
+That means you must fulfill specific training, apprenticeship, and licensing requirements to legally work in the field.

 It generally takes about 5 years to complete all the steps.